samlin001/asd-codelabs/codelab7/README.md

 - The first activity that the app runs on start up
 - Most of the the code lab would be editing this part
 ## Making the app
+What would a startup need to build a app?
+What do functions would users need/want?
+How to connect this app with other
 ### Declare UI
 ### States in compose
 - Saves stuff in app